Metrobus (South East England): History

-Two coach operators, Southland Travel and RB Coaches, were taken over by Metrobus in October 1991 along with the ten vehicles originally owned by the companies.
+Two coach operators, Southlands Travel of Bromley and RB Coaches, were taken over by Metrobus in October 1991, along with the ten vehicles originally owned by the companies.
 These coaches were used on the already existing private hire business, and to operate scheduled day trips to European destinations.
-In 2005, Southland Travel was purchased by Sullivan Buses, along with Polhill Garage.
-The business was later resold to its management.
+Earlier that year, Metrobus entered into a partnership with the London Docklands Development Corporation to investigate the feasibility of commuter coach services to the Isle of Dogs, however no such services resulted.

-In the summers of 1994 and 1995, Metrobus operated their 'Wealdsman' service (numbered 746) to complement the Surrey Hills weekend leisure bus network.
-Metrobus used a specially painted blue and yellow AEC Regal IV (RF-class) vehicle, on loan from the Wealdsman Preservation Group, for the long service between Bromley and Tunbridge Wells, connecting with other leisure services (London & Country Routemaster service 410 to Box Hill) at Westerham.
+In the summers of 1994 and 1995, Metrobus operated their 'Wealdsman' service, numbered 746, to complement the Surrey Hills weekend leisure bus network.
+Metrobus used a specially painted blue and yellow AEC Regal IV (RF-class) vehicle for the long service between Bromley and Tunbridge Wells, connecting with other leisure services at Westerham.

-Throughout the late 1990s, Metrobus introduced other commercial routes operated under Section 3(2) of the London Regional Transport Act 1984 (later to become London Local Service Agreements), including the 351, 356 and 358.
-All such routes were later transferred to Transport for London in mid-2002, although the 358 still remains tendered to Metrobus as of 2012.
+From 1996, Metrobus introduced other commercial routes operated under Section 3(2) of the London Regional Transport Act 1984 (later to become London Local Service Agreements), including the 351, 356 and 358; all such routes were later transferred to Transport for London in mid-2002.
+In 1997, Metrobus expanded further into eastern Surrey with the purchase of East Surrey Bus Services, adding 23 vehicles to its fleet, and purchased 30% of shares in Newhaven, East Sussex independent Leisurelink.
+When Leisurelink ceased trading shortly after the share purchase, Metrobus took over Leisurelink's operations and opened a new depot in Lewes for a new subsidiary, named Metrobus South Coast, to operate the services.